AndyShiue/Ende-readme/part3/universes.md

 ```

 In reality there are infinite hierarchies because `Ordered[''Ordered[''Type]]` and so on are also hierarchies.
-It sounds reasonable to say that all the universes I mentioned are so called _small_ universes the type of which is `Universe`.
+It sounds reasonable to say that all the universes I mentioned are so called _small_ universes the type of which is `Universe<0>`.
 `Universe` is special in that elements of it can inherit another one.
 `Ordered` would become a constructor from `Universe` to `Universe` then.